geekgonecrazy/geekgonecrazy.github.io/_posts/2020-04-26-hacking-in-physical-world.md

 ---
 layout: post
 title:  "Hacking in the Physical World"
-date:   2020-04-25
+date:   2020-04-26
 publish: false
 tags: [100DaysToOffload]
 ---

 Hacking is often a term used to mean malicious behavior.
 But I believe hacking is a mindset.
 It's about trying to be creative..
 Taking things and making them work in a different way.
 It's about not letting your self be your own limiter.
 Just because you've never done something before… doesn't mean you shouldn't try.

 I don't consider my self good at carpentry.
 Or using screws, hammers, power tools etc..
-I'm also sure some most of the work makes professionals cringe just like I do at code by a novice.
+I'm also sure ~~some~~ most of the work makes professionals cringe just like I do at code by a novice.

 <!--excerpt-->